-Domestic violence knows no race, socio-economic status, or gender.
+Domestic violence during holidays: It knows no race, socio-economic status, or gender.
 Especially around the holiday season, a stressful time for many, it can be easy to miss the signs.

 For survivors of domestic violence, the holidays can be an especially difficult time when they need additional support.
-Some Maryland domestic violence advocates have noted an increase in abuse during the holiday season.
+Some Maryland domestic violence advocates have noted an increase in abuse and domestic violence during holidays.
 Unfortunately, many victims feel increased pressure during the holidays to put up with abuse in order to keep the family together.

 Domestic violence does not always involve physical abuse or threats of harm.
 It is characterized by controlling and dominating behavior, which can manifest in a variety of ways.